 However, even if the equity release market provides you with great flexibility, a myriad of options and increasingly competitive rates, there are still myths surrounding this Hermes of financial products.
 Well, here’s a comprehensive guide to bust equity release myths and help you understand how equity release can help you increase your finances in retirement.

 Separating Equity Release Old Wives’ Tales & Facts

 As a homeowner aged 55 and above, living within the remits of the UK and owning an estate worth more than €70,000, taking equity release is one of the smartest financial decisions you can make.
-However, when you don’t understand what equity release entails, you might find yourself in a corner confused and overwhelmed with all the information you get.
+However, when you don’t understand how does equity release work and what it entails, you might find yourself in a corner confused and overwhelmed with all the information you get.

 Well, this guide will help put the record straight and separate the reality from the fallacy.
 With that, here are of the equity release misconceptions:

 One Has to Make Monthly Repayments with Lifetime Mortgage Schemes

 It’s one of the most common equity release myths, and sadly, most homeowners tend to steer way from equity release in the belief that they’ll have to repay it during their lifetime.
 Well, that’s fiction.
 Unlike standard mortgages, there are no monthly reimbursements with lifetime mortgages.
 One reimburses the mortgage when you pass away or move out permanently.